BriefRobotics/sketchbot/docs/intermediate.md

 Does anything bother you yet about the definitions we've made so far?
 How is `triangle` different from `rectangle` or `square`?
 Why can't we use our `side` definition here?

-At the time, we were thinking only about shapes with right-angled corners and so we assumed that `side` with 90 degrees.
+At the time, we were thinking only about shapes with right-angled corners and so we assumed `side` had 90 degree corners.
 It's more succinct to make our base definitions as general as possible and then, perhaps, define more specific and specialized things in terms of them.

 ![Side general def](media/side_general_def.png)